bbc/kandl-style-guide/README.md

 5. Sass Features
 6. File Organisation

+## Foreword
+When discussing our css we need to use consistent terminology.

+### Rule Set

+A rule set is a single section of CSS including the selector, the curly braces, and the different lines with properties and values.
+The code in the example below comprises one rule set:

+    /* the rule set starts with the line below */ .example {
+        font-family: Arial, sans-serif;
+        color: #555;
+        font-size: 14px;
+    }
+    /* ends with the closing curly brace above */

+### Selector

+A selector is the part of the CSS line that selects what element to target with the property/value pair.
+In the example below “.foo” is the selector:

+    /* the selector is everything on the first line */ /* excluding the opening curly brace */
+    .foo {
+        width: 200px;
+    }

+You can also have multiple selectors, serparted by a comma:
+    .foo,
+    .bar {
+        width: 200px;
+    }

+### Declaration Block

+A declaration block is the section of CSS where the property/value pairs appear.
+In the example below, everything found between the curly braces (not including the comments) is a declaration block:

+    .example {
+        font-family: Arial, sans-serif; /* starts with this line */
+        color: #555;
+        font-size: 14px;
+        line-height: 20px; /* ends here, before the closing curly brace */ }

+### Declaration

+A declaration is generally any single line of CSS that appears between the curly braces.
+In the example below, there are two declarations between the curly braces:

+    .example {
+        font-family: Arial, sans-serif; /* one declaration */
+        color: #555; /* another declaration */
+    }

+### Property

+A property is what appears before the colon in any line of CSS.

+In the example below, the word “width” is the property.

+    .example {
+        width: 200px;
+    }

+### Value

+A value is what appears immediately after the colon in any line of CSS.

+In the example below, the “200px” is the value.

+    .example {
+        width: 200px;
+    }

 ## 1. Spacing
 + Use soft-tabs (spaces) with a four space indent.
 + Put a single space after the `:` in propery declarations.